 Nevertheless, German federalism has proven itself time and time again.
 In contrast to the dualistic U.S. COVID-19 response, the federal, state, and local governments in Germany have worked closely together to coordinate lockdown measures and overcome the economic impacts of the crisis.
 Forums of federal-state dialogue and participation like the Conference of Ministers-President and Bundesrat have facilitated the design and implementation of lockdown measures and helped secure aid to states and localities in dire need of financial support.
-Furthermore, unlike in the U.S., strong federal leadership energized and strengthened Germany's coordinated fight against the pandemic.
 While the expanded role of the executive branch at the expense of the legislative - on both sides of the Atlantic - has caused concern over transparency and potential democratic backsliding, the role of these institutions has been vital to Germany's pandemic strategy.
 The decentralized nature of administrative rule has, at times, created loopholes in Germany's common approach.
 But it has also given states and municipalities the power to respond quickly to epidemiological developments on the ground.
 Like the U.S., the first lockdowns were not imposed by the federal government nor states, but rather by the small district of Heinsberg in NRW.
 In line with the laboratories of democracy concept, the decentralization of authority has facilitated resilient - and even innovative - responses.
 The early lockdowns imposed by Bavarian Prime Minister Söder set the tone for Germany's increased nationwide restrictions, and Berlin's Corona-Ampel system later filtered across state lines.
 Despite critiques of a Flickenteppich, differences in policies are not the problem at hand.
-The issue is a diversity of policies without a North Star, a standard set of parameters to guide states and localities.
+The issue is a diversity of policies without a North Star, a standard set of parameters to the COVID-19 pandemic over the next year.

+to guide states and localities.
 Unlike the 2,600 public health authorities in the U.S., Germany's 400 public health authorities are operating under such a national framework.

-Political fragmentation, exacerbated by the 2021 election cycle, will likely continue to challenge Germany's pandemic strategy.
-However, the efforts of the Merkel government from the first days of the crisis in shaping public opinion and managing expectations, a capable public health system, various institutionalized links of federal-state communication, and a federal culture of uniformity will likely preserve Germany's cooperative approach to the COVID-19 pandemic over the next year.
+Political fragmentation, exacerbated by the 2021 election cycle, and recent federal shortcomings have the potential to challenge Germany's unified pandemic strategy.
+However, the efforts of the Merkel government from the first days of the crisis in shaping public opinion and managing expectations, a capable public health system, various institutionalized links of federal-state communication, and a federal culture of uniformity will likely preserve Germany's cooperative approach